-The bill limits durational alimony to no more than 50 percent of the length of the marriage.
 The length of the marriage is the date of marriage until the date the petition for DOM was filed.
 The bill permits durational alimony to be awarded only upon written findings that another type of alimony or combination of alimony is not appropriate.
-The bill requires the court to prioritize alimony awards in the following order: first, bridge-the-gap; second, rehabilitative; and third, durational.
-The court may award a combination of types of alimony only to provide greater economic assistance to the obligee in order to achieve rehabilitation.
-In such case, the court must make written findings.
+However, a court may extend durational alimony past the outlined limits if the party seeking alimony (recipient):